BrianMargolis/shades/README.md

 - [ ] make clients poll server for a bit before giving up - right now if the server isn't up, the clients just immediately die, and it would be nice to just start both simultaneously.
+- [ ] look at using Hammerspoon to control the machine, listen for system dark/light events